github/docs/content/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 {% note %}

-**Note:** While this property is not required by {% data variables.product.prodname_dotcom %} for the {% data variables.product.prodname_code_scanning %} results to be displayed correctly, it is required to produce a valid SARIF output when using relative URI references, For more information, visit the [Microsoft SARIF documentation](https://sarifweb.azurewebsites.net/).
+**Note:** While this property is not required by {% data variables.product.prodname_dotcom %} for the {% data variables.product.prodname_code_scanning %} results to be displayed correctly, it is required to produce a valid SARIF output when using relative URI references.

 {% endnote %}